Why do we rely on our current emotions when making quick decisions?

-We think of statistics as cold, hard facts but our interpretations of them are not always objective.
-The emotions we feel when we view certain statistics can influence the inferences we make from them.
-Moreover, our emotions can be manipulated by the way the statistics are presented.
+We think of statistics as cold, hard facts, but our interpretations of them are not always objective.
+The emotions we feel when learning certain statistics can influence the inferences we make from them.
+Moreover, our emotions can be manipulated by how the statistics are presented.

-Even though presenting statistics in different ways does not change the objective values, it can influence our affective responses.
-Our emotions may then impact the way we interpret the statistics and thereby influence our decision-making.
-If Slovic et al.’s study had been a real-world example, whether or not the patient was discharged may have hinged on the way the statistics were presented to their clinicians.
+Even though presenting statistics in varying ways does not change the objective values, it can influence our affective responses.
+Our emotions may consequentially impact the way we interpret the statistics, influencing our decision-making.
+If Slovic et al.’s study had been a real-world example, the framing of statistics would have actually impacted whether or not a patient was discharged.

 What it is

-The affect heuristic refers to how we can make judgments and decisions more efficiently - although not always more accurately - by relying on our emotions.
+The affect heuristic refers to how we can make judgments and decisions more efficiently—although not always more accurately—when relying on our emotions.

 Why it happens

-The affect heuristic can be explained by dual process theory, which states that we have two distinct cognitive systems for decision making, one that is automatic and one that is effortful.
-The affect heuristic is a product of the automatic system, as it arises from our affective state.
-Our emotions can also alter our perception of the risks and benefits of a certain outcome, which is another factor that leads to this heuristic.
+We can explain the affect heuristic using dual process theory, which states that we have two distinct cognitive systems for decision making, one that is automatic (System 1) and one that is effortful (System 2).
+The affect heuristic is a product of the automatic system, arising from our affective state.
+Our emotions can also alter our perception of the risks and benefits of a certain outcome, swaying how likely we are to choose it.

 Example 1 - Fear appeals

 Public health campaigns have used the affect heuristic to deter people from engaging in unhealthy behavior by sharing scary or disturbing information.
-Anti-smoking campaigns, for example, lead to information about the consequences of smoking and pictures of diseased gums and lungs being added to cigarette packages in Canada.
-A survey found that the more negative emotions people felt in response to these warning labels, the more likely they were to cut back on their smoking or even quit altogether.
+Anti-smoking campaigns, for example, intentionally place information about the consequences of smoking and pictures of diseased gums and lungs on cigarette packages.
+A survey found that the more negative emotions people felt in response to these warning labels, the more likely they were to cut back on smoking or even quit altogether.

 Example 2 - Interpreting statistics